CMS Content Not Updating in Next.js

 • API response cache

-Once you know the cache boundary, the fix becomes more concrete.
-Without that, teams tend to revalidate everything and hope.
+Once you know the boundary, the fix becomes concrete.
+Without that evidence, teams revalidate everything and hope.

-The article on Next.js App Router cache tags and revalidation is the deeper version of this problem.
-The official `revalidateTag` documentation is useful for the API detail, but cache tags only work well if the tag model matches how content appears across routes.
+The article on Next.js App Router cache tags and revalidation goes deeper on tagbased freshness.
+The official `revalidateTag` documentation is useful for API detail, but tags only help when they match the way content appears across routes.

 A single CMS entry may appear on: